bshao001/ChatLearner/README.md

    If you are not interested in rules, you can easily remove those lines related to knowledgebase.py and functiondata.py.

-4. A SOAP-based web service allows you to present the GUI in Java, while the model is trained and running in Python and TensorFlow.
+4. A SOAP-based web service (and a REST-API-based alternative, if you don't like to use SOAP) allows you to present the GUI in Java, while the model is trained and running in Python and TensorFlow.

 5. A simple solution (in-graph) to convert a string tensor to lower case in TensorFlow.
 It is required if you utilize the new DataSet API (tf.data.TextLineDataSet) in TensorFlow to load training data from text files.